rstacruz/decca/README.md

 > Render UI via pure functions and virtual DOM

-Decca allows you to compose DOM structures with reuseable Components in a functional way.
-It is a drop-in replacement for [Deku], which takes much inspiration from [React] and other functional-style view libraries.
+Decca allows you to compose DOM structures with reuseable Components in a functional way. **It is a drop-in replacement for [Deku],** which takes much inspiration from [React] and other functional-style view libraries.

-This is an implementation of [Deku] in <200 lines using [virtual-dom].
-The full Deku v2 API is implemented, plus a little more.

 [![Status](https://travis-ci.org/rstacruz/decca.svg?branch=master)](https://travis-ci.org/rstacruz/decca "See test builds")